wavespectra/wavespectra/docs/selecting.rst

 .. note::

-    When working with large datasets with thousand of spectra sites, it is recommended using `chunks={"site": 1}` option to optimally opening the dataset lazily.
-This however makes accessing time-dependent variables slow, notably ``lon`` and ``lat`` variables, affecting the performance of selecting functions.
-This can be circumvented by loading these variables without the chunks options, and using them as arguments in ``sel``, e.g.
+    When working with large datasets with thousands of spectra sites, it is recommended using `chunks={"site": 1}` option to open dataset lazily in an efficient way for selecting sites.
+The downside is that accessing entire site-dependent variables (notably ``lon`` and ``lat``) becomes slower, affecting the performance of selecting functions.
+This can be circumvented by loading these variables without the `chunks` options, and using them as arguments in ``sel``, e.g.

 .. ipython:: python